Aziridines: Nitrene addition and triazoline contraction

+Alternatively, photolysis or thermolysis of organic azides are good ways to generate nitrenes.
+The same conditions also contract triazolines, expelling nitrogen and producing an aziridine.

 Reactions

 Nucleophilic ring opening

 Aziridines are reactive substrates in ring-opening reactions with many nucleophiles due to their ring strain.
 Alcoholysis and aminolysis are basically the reverse reactions of the cyclizations.
 Carbon nucleophiles such as organolithium reagents and organocuprates are also effective.

 One application of a ring-opening reaction in asymmetric synthesis is that of trimethylsilylazide TMSN_{3} with an asymmetric ligand in scheme 2 in an organic synthesis of oseltamivir:

 1,3-dipole formation

 Certain N-substituted azirines with electron withdrawing groups on both carbons form azomethine ylides in an electrocyclic thermal or photochemical ring-opening reaction.
 These ylides can be trapped with a suitable dipolarophile in a 1,3-dipolar cycloaddition.